 If it’s a small mistake you just look dumb.

-The end result is a loss of credibility and especially for healthcare which demands a lot of trust.
+The end result is a loss of credibility.

 Nurses are voted regularly as some of the most trusted professions, and lying doesn’t look good.

-If your boss finds out that you lied about a mistake, the likelihood you will get fired is really high even if you weren’t going to in the first place.
+If your boss finds out you lied about a mistake, the likelihood you’ll get fired is really high even if you weren’t going to in the first place.

 New Grad Nurse-PERSONAL

-Once you start getting comfortable with your nursing practice you are going to be tempted to join one committee after the other.
+Once you start getting comfortable with your nursing practice you’re going to be tempted to join one committee after the other.